pombredanne/Obb/README.txt

   python run_game.py

+The game will take a minute to load up as the graphics engine gets started.
+It may also run slowly at first, the first time it renders new objects.
+Hey, I put a lot of time into that graphics engine.
+All things considered, it's pretty well optimized for Pyweek.
+Have a little patience!

+Command-line options include:

+--silent
+--fullscreen
+--showfps (in title bar if windowed)
+--restart (game is saved/loaded automatically; this overwrites the existing save) --slow (disables some effects; use this if your computer is slow) --doubletime (if the game is too slow-paced for you)

 HOW TO PLAY THE GAME:

-Move the cursor around the screen with the mouse.
+Use the mouse.

-Press the left mouse button to fire the ducks.
+Scroll by dragging or use the arrow keys or WASD.

+Hints and tips can be found in the file HINTS.txt

 LICENSE:

-This game skellington is placed in the Public Domain.
+The code for this game is placed in the Public Domain.

-http://www.openclipart.org/detail/85753/red-axe-by-inky2010
-http://www.openclipart.org/detail/68/trash-can-by-andy
-http://www.openclipart.org/detail/3344/treble-clefs-by-zeimusu-3344
+ARTWORK LICENSE
+Clip art is CC0 (public domain), taken from: http://www.openclipart.org/detail/85753/red-axe-by-inky2010 http://www.openclipart.org/detail/68/trash-can-by-andy http://www.openclipart.org/detail/3344/treble-clefs-by-zeimusu-3344